-We cover everything from how to get online and mobile data that won’t break the band to must-have gadgets and app downloads, and even how to save on exchange rate charges.
+We cover everything from how to get online and mobile data that won’t break the bank to must-have gadgets and apps, and even how to save on exchange rate charges.

 - Coffee shops

 - Big stores (like Target, Best Buy, Barnes & Noble etc.) and shopping malls

 - Truck stops